 Now, let’s see why Power BI is better than other Business Intelligence tools available in the market.

 Compared to other BI tools, MS Power BI provides better services that an organization can leverage for its market growth.
 Below are a few reasons that show how Power BI is a better choice in terms of cost, efficiency, and complexity, compared to other BI tools.

-- Secure Data Analytics: Power BI keeps your business data secure by providing features such as sensitive labels, data loss prevention, the oversight of sensitive data with service tags, Azure virtual network, and Azure Private Link.
+Power BI keeps your business data secure by providing features such as sensitive labels, data loss prevention, the oversight of sensitive data with service tags, Microsoft Azure virtual network, and Azure Private Link.